-The celestial pole is on an orb, on the vertical plane, placing summer in Leo1, thus spring and the time-frame in Age Taurus1, as in some other late Ice Age artworks and buildings in this chapter.
+The celestial pole is on an orb, on the vertical plane, placing summer in Leo1, thus spring and the time-frame in Age Taurus1, as in some other late Ice Age artworks and buildings (several are demonstrated in Stoneprint).
 These features may support archaeological dating, however the rate of precession and obliquity at that time is uncertain (contrary to astronomy assumptions.
 See the Dodwell curve in the paper cited above).

 Cosmology and myths are aids to interpretation, but art is not astronomy, nor just illustration of myth or ritual or calendars.
 However constellations are a good myth map, with some inbuilt optionality.
 For example, Sagittarius could be a chariot, centaur, bag, newborn antelope, or teapot (the latter is not archetypal!).
 The pillar edge or ‘face’, below the loincloth (decan Pegasus?), has another spider carving (Galactic South Pole at the Cetus spout?), perhaps expressing the triple polar alignment on the Pisces-Virgo axis in Age Gemini-Taurus.